Download a free trial to find out which Altium software best suits your needs

 A PCB design software package with the best component management tools.

 Whether it’s a printed circuit or integrated circuits that you’re working toward, planning out copper, laying out components, and managing your available board space are necessities for any design.
 So how do you make it so that your components don’t feel like they’re always in competition with your copper on the printed circuit?

-Electronic components are like the critical organs that allow your PCB to come to life.
+Electronic components are like the critical organs that allow your printed circuit board PCB to come to life.
 Remove one component, and the whole ecosystem is at risk of collapse.
-The components on your PCB are encoded with several pieces of information, and all this information is stored in your component library.
+The components on your PCB are encoded with several pieces of information, and engineers hope all this information is stored in your component library.
 Your component library needs to synchronize with your schematic and layout tools.
 Your bill of materials tools also need to interface with your component library so that you can move to production without a hitch.